-(2)These revenues were generated by LifeMap Sciences, which is now a subsidiary of AgeX.
+(2) These revenues were generated by LifeMap Sciences, which is now a subsidiary of AgeX.
 As a result of the AgeX Deconsolidation BioTime does not expect to recognize subscription and advertisement revenues during subsequent accounting periods.

-(2)Foreign revenues are primarily generated from grants in Israel.
+(2) Foreign revenues are primarily generated from grants in Israel.

 Royalties from product sales and license fees.
 BioTime's performance obligations in agreements with certain customers is to provide a license to allow customers to make, import and sell company licensed products or methods for pre-clinical studies and commercial use.
 Customers pay a combination of a license issue fee paid up front and a sales-based royalty, if any, in some cases with yearly minimums.
 The transaction price is deemed to be the license issue fee stated in the contract.
 The license offered by BioTime is a functional license with significant standalone functionality and provides customers with the right to use BioTime's intellectual property.
 This allows BioTime to recognize revenue on the license issue fee at a point in time at the beginning of the contract, which is when the customer begins to have use of the license.
-Variable consideration related to sales-based royalties is recognized only when (or as) the later of the following events occurs: (a) a sale or usage occurs, or (b) the performance obligation to which some, or all, of the sales-based royalty has been allocated has been satisfied or partially satisfied.
+Variable consideration related to sales-based royalties is recognized only when (or as) the later of the following events occurs: (a) a sale or usage occurs, or (b) the performance obligation to which some, or all, of the sales-based or usage-based royalty has been allocated has been satisfied or partially satisfied.
 Due to the contract termination clauses, BioTime does not expect to receive all of the minimum royalty payments throughout the term of the agreements.
-Therefore, BioTime fully constrains recognition of the minimum royalty payments are due.
+Therefore, BioTime fully constrains recognition of the minimum royalty payments as revenues until its customers are obligated to pay, which is generally within 60 days prior to beginning of each year the minimum royalty payments are due.
 For the three and nine months ended September 30, 2018 and 2017, royalty revenues were immaterial.